Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Sensitivity of EoS constraints

 The intersections of these limits with the bound from the no-prompt-collapse constraint provide absolute lower limits on $R/\Lambda$ (see Fig.~\ref{fig:sensedm}).
-We list these limits in Tab.~\ref{tab:nopc} together with the absolute upper limits, i.e.\ the constraints for $M_\mathrm{max}=2.0\,$M$_\odot$ for different values of $\Delta M$.
+We list these limits in Tab.~\ref{tab:nopc} together with the absolute upper limits, i.e.,\ the constraints for $M_\mathrm{max}=2.0\,$M$_\odot$ for different values of $\Delta M$.
 All limits adopt the 90\% confidence level resulting form the posterior distribution of the binary mass ratio of GW170817.
 The table also provides the absolute upper limits on the maximum mass $M_\mathrm{max}$, which is given by the intersection of the upper limit $R/\Lambda$ limit with the causality (or empirical) constraint (see Fig.~\ref{fig:sensedm}).
 For a given $\Delta M$, these limits slightly depend on whether one determines the intersection with the upper bound on $R_{1.6}$, $R_\mathrm{max}$ or $\Lambda_{1.4}$ (with the corresponding $w_1$ and $w_2$).
 However, comparing the constraints on $M_\mathrm{max}$ for the respective causal or empirical limit, one finds a very good agreement between these numbers.
 For instance, we find $M_\mathrm{max}\lesssim2.31$, $M_\mathrm{max}\lesssim2.38$ and $M_\mathrm{max}\lesssim2.45$ for $\Delta M=0.2\,$M$_\odot$, $\Delta M=0.3\,$M$_\odot$ and $\Delta M=0.4\,$M$_\odot$, respectively, adopting the empirical relations.

 For the cases $\Delta M=0.3\,$M$_\odot$ and $\Delta M=0.4\,$M$_\odot$ we visualize the resulting constraints in comparison to mass-radius relations from existing microphysical EoSs in Fig.~\ref{fig:tovlimit0304}.
-These plots are equivalent to Fig.~\ref{fig:tovlimit} with the same color scheme as in the main text, to which we refer for further explanations.
+These plots are equivalent to Fig.~\ref{fig:tovlimit} with the same color scheme as in the main text, to which we refer for further explanations (see also Tab.~\ref{tab:eostab}).